|Our wonderful vacation home in Penguin, Tasmania. (House with reddish roof). Click here for the link to the rental listing.|

 |View from the park bench.
 People sunning on a flat rock.|

-Also, the bed we use in the master bedroom has two separately adjustable heated blankets under the sheet.
+Also, the bed we use in the master bedroom has two separate adjustable heated blankets under the sheet.
 I’ve been warming up the bed before retiring, turning it off before falling asleep.
 Nice touch, Terry!

 With the wind blowing, we’ve had little interest in taking walks these past few days, although on a few occasions, we’ve meandered through town, taking photos, enjoying the scenery and the people.
 We need to toughen up a bit with Antarctica on the horizon in a little over a year!